eosfishrocks/hodlong/README.md

 # HODLONG

 > A peer-to-peer hypermedia protocol to make the web faster, safer, and more open based off of webRTC and webtorrent.
-Development contributers include BPFish, EosHuobipool, Eosflytomars, EosCannonch, and ZbEOSpool.
+Development contributers include BPFish, EosCannonch, Eosflytomars, EosHuobipool, Starteos, and ZbEOSpool.

 ## Overview